WHKB

 WHKB (102.3 FM, "K-Bear 102") is a radio station broadcasting a country music format.
 The studios are at 313 E. Montezuma, Houghton.
-It shares this location with its sister stations, WOLV and WCCY.
+It shares this location with its sister stations, WOLV, WCCY, and WHBS.

 Licensed to Houghton, Michigan, it first began broadcasting under the WAAH call sign.

+In September 2023, The Marks Group sold its Michigan broadcasting properties—WBKB-TV, WBKP, WBUP, and the Houghton and Iron River radio stations—for $13.375 million to Morgan Murphy Media.
+The deal was closed on December 4.